Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 2.

 With our senses we can neither perceive nor control anything that goes on in the original Being.
 This possibility is cut off for us, as a meaningful necessity, by the indirect impression we get of empty space.
 It is replaced by the distance that we experience in creation to each other, through our created bodies, and to the whole, as the creator, through the whole diversity.
 Consequently the whole diversity, along with our own bodies, is shown to our senses as relatively solid, liquid and gaseous, and as changeable between these states and ultimately destructible: that is, as existent and not-existent at the same time.
 So the identity, the real existence, of the original Being as a living relation between its whole and its parts is not a technical question, but a philosophical, purely theoretical one - that is, it is a question of belief.
 That doesn't mean that this belief is non-empirical, or that it requires the development of a special knowledge, some special form of enquiry - like science or meditation.
 So it doesn't require a blind belief in authorities.
 What we have to do is to recognize God and each other on the basis of our basic ability to experience and our common need to be understood as likes in our common relation to the same creation, with God as the only creator and us as participants on the same natural condition given by the need to be understood as like, which is the precondition for mutual love.

 P: And not to identify ourselves and each other with unlikenesses?

 S: Yes.
-But we should also stop wasting time trying to understand what perfect knowledge is without relating it to a purpose - which is what we traditionally do when we regard the perfect conditions for a creator as the possession of perfect knowledge.
+But we should also stop wasting time trying to understand what perfect knowledge is unrelated to a purpose.
+This is what we traditionally do: we regard the possession of perfect knowledge as the perfect conditions for a creator.